How Bad Is It to Take Plan B As a Regular Form of Birth Control?

 Still, there's not a lot of data on the safety of emergency contraception pills if used frequently over a long period of time (no studies have been done, considering the obvious limitations), and the ACOG guidelines do note that continued use of emergency contraception like Plan B exposes you to higher total levels of hormones than from ongoing use of your standard birth control pill.
 While there may not be any clear harm from that, there are still some unknowns, so it's not a great idea to give yourself more of hormones than necessary, says gynecologist Alyssa Dweck, M.D., assistant clincical professor at Mount Sinai School of Medicine.

 But what about the whole reason you're taking the morning-after pill in the first place-you know, the whole preventing pregnancy part?
 Well, as the company states, it's simply less effective than other birth control methods.
-Compared to the birth control pill or IUD that are around 98 or 99 percent effective, respectively, Plan B prevents pregnancy about 75 percent of the time, if no other birth control was used, says Dweck.
-(Of course this number varies wildly depending on a number of factors including how old you are, where you are in your cycle, and if you took it as a back up after missing one birth control pill, she explains.)
+Compared to the birth control pill or IUD that are around 98 or 99 percent effective, respectively, Plan B prevents pregnancy about 75 percent of the time, if no other birth control was used, says Dr. Dweck.
+(Of course, this number varies wildly depending on a number of factors including how old you are, where you are in your cycle, and if you took Plan B as a back up after missing one birth control pill or a few, she explains.)

 While the docs all agree there's no clear health danger from taking Plan B even as often as a couple times per month, it's definitely not recommended by anyone as a replacement for regular birth control.

-Not to mention, practically speaking it's pretty ridiculous too.
-"If someone is having sex even just three to four times a month, you're still talking about a couple hundred dollars a month," Streicher says.
-(And many birth control pills are now free under the Affordable Care Act!)
+First, there's the practical considerations: Who really wants to worry about tracking down Plan B and spending $40-50 at the drug store every time you have sex?
+"If someone is having sex even just three to four times a month, you're still talking about a couple hundred dollars a month," Dr. Streicher says.

 One of the biggest concerns for docs?
-If you're relying solely on an emergency contraceptive, that likely means you aren't seeing a primary care doctor or OB/GYN, or don't have a trusting relationship with them, says Hoppe.
-Whether you go to a family doctor, local clinic, or Planned Parenthood, regular check-ups are a crucial time to talk about other things besides contraception, like how to prevent STDs and maintaining optimal vaginal health, she says.
-Your doc can also chat with you about the best form of birth control there is.
-So while Plan B is good in a pinch, you should talk to your doc about healthier (and cheaper!) ways to practice safe sex.
+If you're relying solely on an emergency contraceptive, that likely means you probably aren't seeing a primary care doctor or OB/GYN, or don't have a trusting relationship with them, says Dr. Hoppe.
+Whether you go to a family doctor, local clinic, or Planned Parenthood, regular check-ups are a crucial time to talk about the best form of birth control for you, as well as other aspects of vaginal health beyond contraception, like how to prevent STDs (which are on the rise), and how to maintain optimal vaginal health.
+Bottom line: Plan B is called a "backup" for a reason, and should be treated as such.